ssgaur/Minimal-Symfony3-MVC-Boilerplater/ReadMe.md

 ### Prerequisities

 Before getiting deeper.
-This project is intented to used by programmers who are new to MVC design technique for web developement.
+This project is intented to be used by programmers who are new to MVC design technique for web developement.

 ```
 ## What you should know ?
-* Basic of PHP
+* Basics of PHP
-* How to Use PDO in PHP
+* How to Use PDO in PHP  (If want to modify the this code)
 * Little Idea about any Database (MySQL prefebly)
 * You know what happens when you submit any form in any website.
 ```

 ### Installing

 If you are new to PHP.
 Consider using MySQL as database.
-SO you will not have to edit any existing code.
+If you do so you can start building application quickly.
 ## Installing framework

 ```
+#### Step to setup Development Enviourment
-* Install and Setup XAMPP (Works in all system)
+* Install and Setup XAMPP (Works in all system.
+Google it for more info)
-* Download this repository and Extract it (Suppose folder name - minimal-php-mvc-framework)
+* Download this repository and Extract it (Suppose folder name: minimal-php-mvc-framework)
-* Copy extracted folder into 'htdocs' folder inside your xampp folder of your machine.
+* Copy the extracted folder into 'htdocs' folder inside your xampp folder of your machine.
 * Run the 'Apache' and 'MySQL' server from 'xampp' control panel
-* Go to the browser and hit url: localhost/minimal-php-mvc-framework/items/view
+* Go to the browser and hit url: localhost/minimal-php-mvc-framework/welcomes/index
-* Its working !!!!!
+  or just 'localhost/minimal-php-mvc-framework'
+* is it working ?
+Great Move ahead.
+Otherwise repeat above steps.
 ```

 ## Up and running with framework

 ```
-If all goes well till this time.
-You are ready to go ahead.
-Now you are ready to
-write your Models, Views and Controllers.
-Few things must be followed in
-creating your m,v and c.
+If all goes well till this step.
+You are ready start building you own web application.
+Now you are ready to write your Models, Views and Controllers.
+Few things must be followed in creating your m,v and c.

 * Controller Name must be ends with 's' and must be appened by string "Controlled".
 For example: If you want your should look like : www.mysite.com/users/login
 than you must create a controller name as "UsersController"  in "/app/controllers/" directory.

 * Model name must match with Controller name without 's' and Controller.
 For example: For UsersController we will have "User" model in "/app/models".

 * Most imp:  A table must exists with the name of model with 's' in end.
 For example: for User model there must be a 'users' table in the Database.

 * There must be a folder name with the same name of the controller without 's'
 and 'Controller' in end.
 For example: for UsersController there must be a folder
 named "users" in the "/app/views/" directory.
-*

 ```

 ### Creating first running webpage
 Suppose you want a website with only one page where user can register himself with few information.
 And you want to show a pretty url like -

 * www.mysite.com/users/register (If you are live) or
 * localhost/mysite/users/register (if in local develoment - xampp)